terben/Programming_in_Python_BCGS_Summer_2020/retrieve_materials/README.md

    user$ cd python_course_2018-04-10
    user$ jupyter notebook       # to start working on the notebooks
    ```
-4. Repeat step 3 when a newer version of the materials becomes available.
+4. Repeat step 3 whenever a newer version of the materials becomes available.